Tailscale Tunnel Setup Guide

 dog-pence.ts.net) → This becomesTAILSCALE_DOMAIN

-Step 6: Update Kubernetes Secrets
+Step 6: Configure Tailscale Secrets

-TAILSCALE_SECRET: tskey-auth-YOUR-AUTH-KEY # From Step 3: Auth Key
+TAILSCALE_SECRET=tskey-auth-YOUR-AUTH-KEY # From Step 3: Auth Key

-TAILSCALE_TAILNET: your-tailnet-name # From Step 1: Your tailnet name
+TAILSCALE_TAILNET=your-tailnet-name # From Step 1: Your tailnet name

-TAILSCALE_DOMAIN: your-magic-dns-domain # From Step 5: MagicDNS domain
+TAILSCALE_DOMAIN=your-magic-dns-domain # From Step 5: MagicDNS domain

-TAILSCALE_CLUSTER_HOSTNAME: k8s # Becomes: k8s.[your-domain].ts.net (cluster ingress only)
+TAILSCALE_PUBLIC_HOSTNAME=k8s # Becomes: k8s.[your-domain].ts.net (cluster ingress only)

-TAILSCALE_CLIENTID: YOUR-OAUTH-CLIENT-ID # From Step 4: OAuth Client ID
+TAILSCALE_CLIENTID=YOUR-OAUTH-CLIENT-ID # From Step 4: OAuth Client ID

-TAILSCALE_CLIENTSECRET: tskey-client-YOUR-OAUTH-CLIENT-SECRET # From Step 4: OAuth Client Secret
+TAILSCALE_CLIENTSECRET=tskey-client-YOUR-SECRET # From Step 4: OAuth Client Secret

-Important: TAILSCALE_CLUSTER_HOSTNAME:
+Important: TAILSCALE_PUBLIC_HOSTNAME:

 - This is used for the cluster-wide ingress only (when no service parameter is provided)